Jonas-Zielke/CPCluster/docs/DEVELOPER_GUIDE.md

 ### Node roles and configuration

-Nodes can operate in different roles defined in `config.json`:
+Nodes can operate in different roles defined in the configuration file (default `config.json`):

 - `Worker` – default mode executing tasks purely in memory.
 - `Disk` – persists data in `storage_dir` with a `disk_space_mb` quota.